Vourhey/hackusama/README.md

 The blockchain for data storage was created in accordance with the UN Agreement Governing the Activities of States on the Moon and Other Celestial Bodies from 1979.

-## How To Transfer Data Using Satellites
+## How To Transfer Data Between Mars and Earth

 Taking as a basis the principles of allocating territories to private farms in the development of the western United States, we want to give the opportunity to acquire station space on Mars for the inhabitants of the Earth through inter-blockchain communication within the Kusama network.